rapporto/docs/source-lk-v2/api/eng/http_eng/eng_http_viber.rst

 Sending Errors
 ^^^^^^^^^^^^^^^^^^^

-When sending an incorrect request a short text error message may be transmitted in the response body.
+When sending an incorrect request, a short text error message may be transmitted in the response body.

 .. tabs::